leico/ray.sniff-/README.md

 If you dive to the Web with ray.sniff~, you have a special experience.
 You will dive deeper than usual times for to find good sounds.
 You will perceive you see the Web as sound source.

-Also, You will know raw data is rich contents. ray.sniff~ indicate a another view point of raw data.
+Also, You will know raw data is rich contents. ray.sniff~ indicate a another perspective of raw data.

 Now this object is beta, has many points of improvement, such as